danielsz/Palimpsest/README.md

 ## Usage

+- M-x palimpsest-move-region-to-bottom
+- M-x palimpsest-move-region-to-top
+- M-x palimpsest-move-region-to-trash

+Keyboard shortcuts are provided:

-- C-c C-r: Send selected text to the bottom
+- C-c C-r: Send selected text to top or bottom (default) of file
 - C-c C-q: Send selected text to trash file

 ## Configuration

+Configuration options are available in palimpsest's customization group.
+You are able to:

+- Reassign key bindings
+- Set default direction for moving text within the file (default is bottom)
-Configuration options are available in palimpsest's customization group, where you are given a chance to reassign key bindings as well as define your preferred suffix for the *trash* (or *draft*) file.
+- Define your preferred suffix for the *trash* (or *draft*) file.

 P.S.
 [Follow][follow_me] me on Twitter.